edne/pineal/README.md

 Mainly because Pineal provides a set of Decorators that you can apply to the function, to apply a transformation to the layer in an easy way.

 #### Layer methods
-Keep in mind that the coordinates of the screen canvas on which you are drawing are between -1 and 1 (this holds for both X and Y)

 * `translate(x)`: moves the layer to the left or to the right of the x amount
 * `translate(x, y)`: set both x and y